 Faithfully capturing the spirit and heritage of American work wear, Levi’s® Vintage Clothing reproduces the fits, fabrics and details of bygone eras.

 Safely preserved in a vault deep inside our San Francisco headquarters lies an archive of over 20,000 rare and unique examples of Levi’s® clothing and artifacts dating back to as early as 1873.
 Through our seasonal collections, iconic reissues and special editions, we relive our treasured history and offer timeless products to discerning connoisseurs that are as obsessed with it as we are.

-The 1955 501® Jeans have a quintessential 1950s shape, with more “anti-fit” in the seat, a slightly fuller cut around the leg and a boxier silhouette.
+The 1955 501® jean: anti-fit in the seat, a slightly fuller cut around the leg and a boxier silhouette.
 Representative of classic 1950s biker style, they’re a similar shape to those worn by Marlon Brando in “The Wild One”.